Jocelyn Blore

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-There are also many degree programs for those interested in becoming a CSI.
+There is also an abundance of degree programs for those interested in becoming a CSI.

-Please note that some programs may include specific coursework or experiential requirements, especially at the more advanced levels.
+Please note that some programs, especially at the more advanced levels, may also include specific coursework or experiential requirements.

-Many traditional, campus-based CSI programs are available to qualified students.
+There is an abundance of traditional, campus-based CSI programs available to qualified students.
 Given the hands-on nature of the field—using lab equipment, forensics tools, and trained powers of perception to extract, analyze, and document evidence from crime scenes—pursuing a “brick-and-mortar” experience can be the preferred option for some students.

 The prerequisites for these programs are similar to those outlined above for the online CSI certificates and degrees.